Pedro-Agudo/Getting_and_cleaning_data_project/README.md

 # Getting_and_cleaning_data_project
 This repository includes data sets and documentation about the Getting and Cleaning Data Course Project at Coursera

-The original raw data is here:
+I cannot attach the original raw data to this repo because of the size.
+Instead, heres is the link:

 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip